Moorish architecture: In the Maghreb

-Examples by country
+In later centuries, Moroccan rulers continued to build traditional walls and fortifications while at the same time borrowing elements from European military architecture in the new gunpowder age, most likely through their encounters with the Portuguese and other European powers at this time.
+The Saadian bastions of Fes, such as Borj Nord, are one early example of these architectural innovations.

+"Kasbah", or tighremt in Amazigh, can also refer to various fortresses or fortified mansions in the Atlas Mountains and the desert oases regions of Morocco.
+In these regions, often traditionally Amazigh (Berber) areas, kasbahs are again made of rammed earth and mud-brick (or sometimes stone), often marked by square corner towers and decorated with simple geometric motifs.
+Communal fortified granaries are another feature of local Berber architecture in southern Morocco, Algeria, and southern Tunisia, with styles and layouts differing from region to region.

+Preservation

-The following is a list of important or well-known monuments and sites of historic Moorish architecture.
-Many are located in Europe in the Iberian Peninsula (in the former territories of Al-Andalus), with an especially strong concentration in southern Spain (modern-day Andalusia).
-There is also a high concentration of historic Moorish architecture in Morocco, Algeria, and Tunisia.
+Many important examples of Moorish architecture are located in Europe, in the Iberian Peninsula (in the former territories of Al-Andalus), with an especially strong concentration in southern Spain (modern-day Andalusia).
+There is also a high concentration of historic Islamic architecture in Morocco, Algeria, and Tunisia.
 The types of monuments that have been preserved vary greatly between regions and between periods.
-For example, the historic palaces of North Africa have rarely been preserved whereas Spain retains multiple major examples of Islamic palace architecture that have are among the best-studied in the world.
+For example, the historic palaces of North Africa have rarely been preserved, whereas Spain retains multiple major examples of Islamic palace architecture that are among the best-studied in the world.
 By contrast, few major mosques from later periods have been preserved in Spain, whereas many historic mosques are still standing and still being used in North Africa.

-Spain

-Major monumentsCaliphate of Córdoba (929–1031):